AdairChan-CSH/VR-AutoFly/README.md

 How to use:

-download recordRTC on git put this project files in their simple demo folder (no need of hosting) open "vr9.html", "vr93.html" click buttons, select screens, notifications put the browsers in between two monitors turn on VR headset look for previous browser in your VR headset put browser full-screen uses of third software "vitrite", press keyboard ctrl+shift+2 to use put "vr93.html" transparent as above, both browser displayed, change below for both video a little bit to functionable enjoy pain-free VR desktop without crashing to any StreamVR bugs!
+download recordRTC on git put this project files in their simple demo folder (no need of hosting)

+open "vr9.html", "vr93.html" click buttons, select screens, notifications

+put the browsers in between two monitors turn on VR headset look for previous browser in your VR headset

+put browser full-screen uses of third software "vitrite", press keyboard ctrl+shift+2 to use

+put "vr93.html" transparent as above, both browsers displayed, change below for both videos a little bit to functionable

+enjoy pain-free VR desktop without crashing to any StreamVR bugs!

 This program provide VR depth immersive and excitment automatically.

 Author : Adair Chan